bobby-schaffer/BobBogus/Readme.md

-This is a testing repo to help me figure out how to use github for mac
+This is a testing repo to help me figure out how to use github for mac.
+Too bad this seems to be so flaky.